-Then, Madoka finally makes a wish, to erase all witches from history and the present and the future.
-But when this witch is granted, it seems that Madoka herself is the one appointed to enforcing this new world order; she essentially becomes a goddess, recreating the entire history of humanity according to a vision she considers more just.
+Then, Madoka finally makes a wish, to erase all witches from history, and the present, and the future.
+When this wish is granted, it seems that Madoka herself is the one appointed to enforcing this new world order; she essentially becomes a goddess, recreating the entire history of humanity according to a vision she considers more just.

 So while the first two Madoka Magica movies are just a retelling of the story of the anime with slight differences, the third movie, Rebellion, is about essentially the aftermath of Madoka's new world order when it comes to Homura's psychology.
 She doesn't think living in a world without Madoka is fair even if the Utopia Justifies the Means.

-So, the movie begins with Homura and pals alive and well and acting as magical girls again, in a more cheerful, albeit every bit as creepily animated, manner.
-It seems like it's an ideal world for all of them as created by Madoka.
-Except...
-Madoka's in it too?
-And, no one but Homura knows anything about what happened before?
-Strange.
+The movie Rebellion begins with Homura and pals alive and well and acting as magical girls again.
+They're looking cheerful, albeit every bit as creepily animated as before.
+It seems like it's an ideal world for all of them, as created by Madoka' new veto on the whole "becoming witches" thing.